soulflyer/hinh-anh/README.md

 Hình Ảnh makes some assumptions about the way photos are arranged.

-Firstly, filenames and directory names have NO SPACES.
+### Filenames and directory names have NO SPACES.
 There is no intention to change this. ever.
 However detection and warning will hopefully feature soon.
 Maybe even semi automatic correction.
 Currently there is no protection, so please check before trying to run Hình Ảnh.

-Secondly, photos are stored in a 3 level directory heirarchy, ie year/month/project/photo This arrangement is duplicated for various sizes of photos.
+### Photos are stored in a 3 level directory heirarchy
+ie year/month/project/photo This arrangement is duplicated for various sizes of photos.
 The year/month/project/version part being the last part of the path.
 My arrangement looks like this:

     /photos/masters/yr/mm/pr/
     /photos/fullsize/yr/mm/pr/